Dump Load

 Calculating The Resistive Value

 Now that we know that a resistive dump or diversion load is used to convert excess electrical energy into a more useful form of energy, commonly heat.
-Let’s now look at calculating the resistive value required for a dump load resistance, or an equivalent water heating element.
+Let’s now look at calculating the resistive value required for a dump load resistance, or an equivalent water heating element as it must be sized to handle the maximum power output of the turbine system while maintaining appropriate voltage levels.

 Let’s assume for our simple example that we are interested in buying the YeaMarine Wind Turbine Generator from Amazon to charge a number of batteries connected together to create a 12 volt battery bank.
 What value dump load will we need for this turbine.